 Formation of classes will be determined by the county Dairy Superintendent after all entries have been received.
 The classes will be broken according to the birth date of the heifers.
 When possible, not more than 4 months range in age will be shown in the same class (i.e., Class will contain heifers born January 1 through April 30th).
 Bred heifers will not be shown with "open" or unbred heifers.
-This may make it necessary for classes to be held with only one entry.
+Three entries will be needed to constitute a class for award consideration including showmanship.